ember-learn/ember-blog/content/the-road-to-ember-data-1-0.md

 ## A Single Source of Truth

-Modeling relationships between records is easily the most difficult feature we've added to Ember Data.
+Modeling relationships between records is the most difficult feature we've added to Ember Data.
 Finding a common solution is complicated because of how much JSON servers differ from one another.
 Things get even more interesting when you introduce streaming changes over WebSockets.